1. How did you start working at Millar Merrigan?

 3. What do you like most about working for MM?

 Having been with MM for 15 years, I have met many people all of which have been a pleasure to work alongside.

 I have seen many people depart and many move on but on the whole the majority of people hang around which is what I like most.
 I am lucky to work with such a great team.

 4. What has been your biggest ‘lesson learned’ in the past 15 years?

 5. What advice would you give someone just starting out at MM?

-6. What advice would you give any surveyor when starting a career in Land Development?
+6. What advice would you give any Landscape Designer when starting a career in Land Development?